FritzFlorian/true-parrot/README.md

 # True Parrot
-True Parrot is a small twitter like web app using node.js and hapi.
+True Parrot is a small twitter like web app using node.js and hapi for learning purpose.
 The goal is to get an overview of building web apps using node.

 Try the app on heroku: https://true-parrot.herokuapp.com/